maxmpz/powerampapi/poweramp_skin_sdk/poweramp_skin_sample/readme.md

 ### Difference vs Poweramp v2 skins
 * Poweramp v2 skins are not compatible with Poweramp v3, Poweramp v3 skins are not compatible with Poweramp v2
 * Poweramp v2 skins relied on skin provided layout xmls, v3 skins rely on style redefinitions, layouts xmls can't be changed by skin (except for few injected specific **merge_** layouts)
-* much less raster graphics in default skins, but this is open for skin author, there is no limitation on raster images
+* less bitmap graphics in default skins, but this is open for skin author, there is no any limitation on bitmap images

 ### Reference resources